 HOW DO I TENSION MY GOLF SIMULATOR SCREEN?

-For both Carl’s Pro Golf Enclosures and DIY Golf Enclosures, tensioning your impact screen properly is an important step to making sure you have the most immersive and safest experience in your golf simulator.
+For Carl’s DIY Golf Enclosures, Pro Golf Enclosures, and Built-In Screen Kits, tensioning your impact screen properly is an important step to making sure you have the most immersive and safest experience in your golf simulator.

 Be sure to follow the steps in your assembly manual as closely as possible.
 If you lost your assembly manual, you can access them here: